Neighborhood Rehabilitation Program

 EBCA Membership Prize Drawings!!!

-All 2014 EBCA members are automatically eligible for the EBCA Membership Prize Drawings to be held at the May 21, 2014 General Membership meeting.
-EBCA has received generous Prize donations from the following organizations:
+The EBCA Membership Prize Drawings was held at the May 21, 2014 General Membership meeting.
+Prize donations were donated from the following organizations:

 Bethesda Blues and Jazz Club - Four Admission Tickets (Value $25 each Total Value $100)